omgateRepo/DS-proforma/docs/features/business-projects.md

 ### Definition
 The business has achieved profitability at the individual customer level.
 Revenue from each customer covers all costs associated with acquiring and serving that customer, with margin to spare.

+> **Connection to Unit Economy Tab**: This stage validates that the subscription packages defined in the Unit Economy tab are profitable in practice.
+The `Suggested Price` you set must exceed the `Cost` for each package, and your actual revenue must reflect this.
+If your planned unit economics from the Unit Economy tab aren't materializing, revisit your pricing or cost structure.

 ### Characteristics
 - **Legal Status**: Established, possibly restructured for growth
 - **Investment**: May be seeking Series A or profitable enough to self-fund